 We endeavour to enhance our employee skills, cultivate diverse and inclusive work culture within DyStar.
 In terms of gender diversity, this year, we are pleased to report that 37% of new hires in FY2018 were women.
 Also, nearly 90% of female employees who went on maternity leave returned to the workforce.
-We are heartened that both of these trends occurred in a highly-technical and often labour-intensive industrial context that employees.
+We are heartened that both of these trends occurred in a highly-technical and often labour-intensive industrial context that does not typically attracts nor retains female